Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 Via Quirra Market hours: Monday to Friday from 7:00 am to 2:00 pm; Saturdays from 7:00 am to 3:00 pm; closed on Sundays.

 How to get there: Via Quirra Market is located in Via Quirra.
-To get there, take the CTM Line 20 or Line 5 or 8 in the direction of Piazza Matteotti.
+To get there, take bus 20, 5 or 8 in the direction of Piazza Matteotti.
 The stop to get off at is “Quirra – Mercato Civico.”

-This is the market where I often shop as it’s the closest to where I currently live.
-Via Quirra Market is located in the Is Mirrionis district in Cagliari.
-The Is Mirrionis district lies to the north of the historic city center and is home to numerous public structures, including one of the local hospitals.
+I used to regularly shop at Mercato Civico Quirra as I lived nearby.
+Via Quirra Market is located in the Is Mirrionis district in Cagliari, which lies to the north of the historic city center and is home to numerous public structures, including one of the local hospitals.

 Mercato di Santa Chiara